fsharpn00b/JSMonad/README.md

 - try/finally

 <h3>Dependencies</h3>
-JS Monad was built with Node.js 6.10.2 and uses ECMAScript 2015 (ES6) (see http://node.green/ for details of Node.js support for ECMAScript 2015).
+JS Monad was built with Node.js 6.10.2 which supports ECMAScript 2015 (ES6) (see http://node.green/ for details of Node.js support for ECMAScript 2015).

 JS Monad uses the following tools, which you do not need to install.
 - seedrandom.js by David Bau, https://github.com/davidbau/seedrandom